DaedalusG/LifeBox/README.md

 LifeBox has three main react components, DrawLife, Controls, and RandomLifeBox.

 ## RandomLifeBox
-RandomLifeBox was the first component constructed and acted as a proof of concept for an implementation of Conway's Game Of Life.
+RandomLifeBox was the first component built.
+It acted as a proof of concept for an implementation of Conway's Game Of Life.
 The entire game is built and run within a useEffect hook.
 The game uses a randomly generated initial condition and a grid of fixed dimensions.
 RandomLifeBox is now primarily used as a background screen for the Login page.

 ## DrawLife
 DrawLife runs the user interface.
 It renders initially as a grid with a hud for controling properties of the instance of GOL.
 Users may control the grid dimensions, the rate of board generation, and have the option to randomly populate the grid, or reload an initial grid condition when a saved grid is currently loaded.